NebylytsiaKyrylo/NebylytsiaKyrylo/README.md

 ## Hi there 👋

-I'm Kyrylo.
+### I'm Kyrylo.

-I am an aspiring Data Engineer.
-I am currently learning how to build scalable data architectures and transforming raw data into actionable insights.
+I am an aspiring Data Engineer and I am currently learning how to build scalable data architectures and transforming raw data into actionable insights.
+Currently focused on mastering data processing frameworks and cloud architectures.

-### About Me

-* Currently focused on mastering data processing frameworks and cloud architectures.
-* I enjoy solving complex data modeling problems and optimizing database queries.
-* Always eager to learn new technologies and collaborate on open-source projects.

 ### Technical Skills